Where to Begin

 It’s helpful to think of the Ethereum ecosystem as a big marketplace, where many kinds of goods and services are available, and all transactions are carried out on a power grid, fueled by the ETH currency.

-This means that any action on the Ethereum blockchain requires a small fee called gas (usually, a couple of US cents at the current prices).
-Whether you are sending ETH or tokens, or interacting with any contract, game, or service – you will need a little bit of ETH in your wallet.
+This means that any action on the Ethereum blockchain requires a small fee called gas.
+Whether you are sending ETH or tokens, swapping, minting NFTs, or interacting with any contract, game, or service – you will need a little bit of ETH in your wallet.
 You do not need ETH to receive transfers, though.

-The Ethereum marketplace is separate from, let’s say, Bitcoin, Ripple, Litecoin, EOS or Tether – those are all different and separate blockchains.
-The Ethereum environment does cover many of things you may have heard about in relation to crypto:
+The Ethereum marketplace is separate from, let’s say, Bitcoin, Ripple, Litecoin, or Doge – those are all different and separate blockchains.
+You are welcome to explore the other blockchains, but you may not need to because the Ethereum environment covers many of things you may have heard about in relation to crypto:

 - smart contracts